World's Largest Tire

 The Statue of Liberty has its fans, but perhaps a more fitting giant symbol of America stands beside I-94, near the Detroit Metro Airport.
 It is the World's Largest Tire and it is an automobile tire, thank you, not a tire to some fruit-loopy pivoting windmill or solar cell.

 This 12-ton, 80-foot-tall behemoth was built to withstand hurricane-force winds, and served as a Ferris wheel (and a huge advertisement for Uniroyal) at the 1964-65 New York World's Fair.
 Twenty-four gondolas circled the tire where the treads are today, carrying nearly two million people.
-The tire was moved to Allen Park in 1966 and, although urban legends tell of it breaking loose and rolling across I-94, there's no evidence that this has ever happened.
+The tire was moved to Allen Park in 1966 to stand next to a Uniroyal corporate building.
+Although urban legends tell of it breaking loose and rolling across I-94, there's no evidence that this has ever happened.

 The original tire was a bias-ply whitewall with a mid-1960s hubcap.
-It has undergone several renovations over the years, and we hear that it is again being updated.
+It has undergone several renovations over the years.

-We believe that it has a patriotic destiny.
+We believe that the tire has a patriotic destiny.
 Let's go, American auto industry!
 Build three more of these big babies (and maybe a spare), attach them to a suitably proportioned car, air-drop the juggernaut overseas, and show the rest of the world what the U.S.A. is all about!

 Our enemies would throw up their hands in humility and go home, while everybody else would see how terrific we are, and concede that we really do need all of their oil.